specklesystems/speckle-docs-OLD/user/quickstart.md

 For information on using specific connectors, check out the [Desktop Connectors](/user/connectors) section of the User Guide.

-If you'd like more detailed step-by-step guides for sending data from AEC Software A to AEC Software B, check out our [Interoperability Guides](/user/interop-gh-revit)
+If you'd like more detailed step-by-step guides for sending data from AEC Software A to AEC Software B, check out our [tutorials](/user/interop-gh-revit)

 ## Conclusion

 That's all, folks!
 You are now successfully set up and have the tools to send and receive your data using Speckle.
-If you need further guidance on anything we covered here, head over to the more detailed [User Guide](/user/).
+If you need further guidance on anything we covered here, head over to the more detailed sections below.
 If you want to learn more about the code side of things, the [Dev Docs](/dev/) should be your next stop.
 If you're looking for more in-depth reading on how Speckle does its Speckling, have a browse through the additional sections below.

 If you're enjoying Speckle, have any questions, or would like to share any feedback or suggestions, please drop by our [Community Forum](https://speckle.community/) and join the conversation.